ooni/spec/backends/bk-001-ooni-backend.md

 # 2.0 Collector

-**NOTICE**: This section is non normative.
-It is currently being kept for historical purposes.
+⚠⚠⚠ **WARNING** ⚠⚠⚠: This section is _non normative_ and _obsolete_.
+It is
+currently being kept for historical purposes.
 The up-to-date document describing the OONI collector protocol and implementation requirements has been moved to [bk-003-collector.md](bk-003-collector.md] on 2019-03-13 by bassosimone.

 ## 2.1 System overview